-- 3.3 All full and partially full containers holding organic solvent or organic solvent based products shall be stored in the paint stores marked on plan PPC/063/B. - 3.4 Paint mixing shall only take place within the paint stores marked on plan referenced PPC/063/B. - 3.5 The extraction system serving stacks A, B, C, D, E, F and G marked on the plans referenced PPC/063/B shall be serviced once every 12 months to ensure proper working order and any faults rectified immediately.
-The service records and records of maintenance shall be maintained on site for at least two years. - 3.6 All reasonably practicable efforts should be made to minimise the amount of residual organic solvent bearing material left in drums and containers after use. - 3.7 Prior to disposal, empty drums and containers contaminated with organic solvent shall be closed to minimise emissions from residues and labelled so that all that handle them are aware of their contents and hazardous properties.
-Nominally empty drums or drums containing waste contaminated with VOC should be stored in accordance with the requirements for full or new containers - 3.8 Prior to disposal all organic solvent contaminated waste shall be stored in suitably labelled metal bins fitted with self-closing lids. - 3.9 The operator shall implement a programme to monitor and record the consumption of coatings/organic solvents against amount of product produced in order to minimise the amount of excess organic solvent/ coatings used.
+- 3.3 All full and partially full containers holding organic solvent or organic solvent based products shall be stored in the paint stores marked on plan PPC/063/B. - 3.4 Paint mixing shall only take place within the paint stores marked on plan referenced PPC/063/B. - 3.5 The extraction system serving stacks A, B, C and D marked on the plans referenced PPC/063/B shall be serviced once every 12 months to ensure proper working order and any faults rectified immediately.
+The service records and records of maintenance shall be maintained on site for at least two years.